bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 `createAction()` can take up to two arguments: the string `type` and a `config` function that represents additional metadata, usually referred as `props` in Redux Pattern:

-> Note that many of the code examples in these sections are for instructional purposes only, and aren't part of our main application repo or solution
+> Note that many of the code examples in these sections are for instructional purposes only, and aren’t part of our main application repo or solution

 ```ts
 // Note: This example code is not part of our application repo or solution